Last Updated on June 14, 2025 by Alexx

 On your zipline tour you’ll also learn about the native forest and what the Rotorua Canopy Tours team is doing to protect our local flora and fauna.
 Highly, highly recommended for any active adventure, family holiday, couples’ trip or solo getaway.

-There’s a variety of hiking trails and tracks near Rotorua if you’re keen to explore by foot.
-Lake Okareka, Okere Falls, Lake Tikitapu and Hamurana Springs are some of the most recommended walking areas, you can read more about them in this DOC guide.
+There are a variety of hiking trails and tracks near Rotorua if you’re keen to explore by foot.
+Lake Okareka, Okere Falls, Lake Tikitapu and Hamurana Springs are some of the top recommended walking areas, you can read more about them in this DOC guide.

 If you’d like to do a walk with a local guide, learning about the region and unusual geothermal activity at the same time, you could opt for a hiking tour instead.